-To run FieldConvert in parallel the user needs to compile Nektar++ with MPI support and can employ the following command replacing <nprocs> with the number of processors.
+To run the utility, if you have compiled Nektar++ with MPI support, you may run in parallel.
+For example, replacing <nprocs> with the number of processors.
 This will produce multiple .dat files of the form test_P0.dat, test_P1.dat, test_P2.dat.
 Similarly the VTK files can be processed in this manner as can the vorticity option.
-In the case of the vorticity option a directory called test_vort.fld (or the specified output name) will be produced with the standard parallel field files placed within the directory.
+In the case of the vorticity option a directory called test_vort.fld (or the specified output name) will be produced with the standard parallel field files placed within the directory